ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 match T (1, 2) with T x -> fst x;;
 ```

-Note, however, that OCaml allows us to use the always-match `_` in either
+Note, however, that OCaml allows us to use the always-matching `_` in either
 version:

 ```ocamltop